vasantakmr/gurucodes-data/learn/modules/linux-overview/linux-devops-interview-qna.md

 To manually scale a Kubernetes Deployment:

-\- Use the \`kubectl scale\` command: Run \`kubectl scale deployment/ --replicas=\` to scale the deployment.
-Replace \`\` with the name of your deployment, and \`\` with the desired number of replicas.
+- Use the ```kubectl scale``` command: Run ```kubectl scale deployment/ --replicas=``` to scale the deployment.
+Replace `````` with the name of your deployment, and `````` with the desired number of replicas.

-\- Alternatively, update the Deployment YAML: Modify the \`replicas\` field in the Deployment's YAML or manifest file to the desired number of replicas.
-Then, apply the changes using \`kubectl apply -f \`.
+- Alternatively, update the Deployment YAML: Modify the ```replicas``` field in the Deployment's YAML or manifest file to the desired number of replicas.
+Then, apply the changes using ```kubectl apply -f ```.

 1.  **Scenario: You have a Kubernetes cluster with multiple worker nodes, and some pods are experiencing high CPU usage.
 How would you investigate and mitigate this issue?**

 To investigate and mitigate high CPU usage in Kubernetes pods:

-\- Identify the affected pods: Use \`kubectl top pods\` to view CPU and memory usage across the cluster and identify the pods with high CPU usage.
+- Identify the affected pods: Use ```kubectl top pods``` to view CPU and memory usage across the cluster and identify the pods with high CPU usage.

-\- Check pod resource limits: Verify if the affected pods have appropriate resource limits defined.
+- Check pod resource limits: Verify if the affected pods have appropriate resource limits defined.
 If the limits are too low, the pods may struggle to handle the workload, resulting in high CPU usage.
 Adjust the resource limits accordingly.

-\- Analyze application code: Review the application code running inside
+- Analyze application code: Review the application code running inside

 the pods to identify any inefficiencies or resource-intensive operations that could be causing the high CPU usage.
 Optimize the code where possible.